-Modern medicine says there are many things that can cause or irritate hemorrhoids Increased blood pressure in the veins and repeated infections of the anal lining caused by inflammation due to disease or illness is definitely on the list.
+Modern medicine says there are many things that can cause or irritate hemorrhoids.
+Increased blood pressure in the veins and repeated infections of the anal lining caused by inflammation due to disease or illness are definitely on the list.
 Sitting or standing for too long can aggravate or lead to piles as well.

-Something even simpler to understand is a huge contributing factor, constipation!
-Recent scientific research has suggested that a diet which is low in dietary fiber causes hard stools and this can lead to hemorrhoids.
+Something even simpler to understand is a substantial contributing factor, constipation!
+Recent scientific research has suggested that a diet that is low in dietary fiber causes hard stools, and this can lead to hemorrhoids.

 We have to talk about pregnancy if we are discussing things that cause hemorrhoids.
-Pregnant women are prone to getting hemorrhoids; as the baby grows the uterus grows and put lots of pressure on the veins causing them to swell which leads to hemorrhoids.
+Pregnant women are prone to getting hemorrhoids; as the baby grows, the uterus grows and puts lots of pressure on the veins causing them to swell, which leads to hemorrhoids.
 The pressure during labor and delivery will make them worse.

 A Bit More Information...